netzpirat/guard-rspectacle/README.md

 The ability to run specs immediately comes at a cost:

 1. in your `Guardfile`, you have to specify which files should be reloaded (apart from specs to be executed).
 But don't worry, the default template takes care of it.
-2. When a file is changed, it is reloaded using Ruby `reload` method which only re-interprets the file.
+2. When a file is changed, it is reloaded using Ruby `load` method which only re-interprets the file.

 This, for example, means that a method already defined on a class (including `initialize`) will not be removed